Is VTI A Good Investment?

 VTI Or VOO?

-VTI and VOO are both ETFs, but they are different investments.
+VTI and VOO are both ETFs, but they are different types of investments.
 I prefer greater diversification to less.
 So, once again, I choose the Vanguard Total Stock Market ETF (VTI).

 How You Should Decide